zatkiller/http-1.1-server/README.md

 - Serve a simple one or two pages website for demonstration.
 - You may want to skip some trivial features like Multipart data if time is not enough, but you need to state clearly what features are supported.

+### Supported Features
+- GET requests
+- POST requests

 ## Repository Structure
+- `event_data`
+  - contains the `EventData` class which is contains the `Request` and `Response` associated with the event.
+- `event_loop`
+  - contains the `EventLoop` which is responsible for accepting new client connections and dispatching the request handlers on worker threads
+- `http_message`
+  - contains the `HttpRequest`, `HttpResponse` classes and other helper enums that is used to represent the HTTP requests and responses
+- `http_resource`
+  - contains the `HttpResource` class which stores the route handlers
+- `http_server`
+  - contains the `HttpServer` class which inherits from the EventHandler parent class to handle events
+- `main`
+  - Main program where the `HttpServer` and endpoints are initialized
+- `utils`
+  - Helper functions for string parsing and logging

 ## Design
 - Proactor design pattern